dixita0607/dart-pad/Workshop-Authoring-Guide.md

 DartPad can load and display step-by-step instructional content.
 [See an example here][flutter-example].

-# File format
+# Setup
+## Directory structure

-A workshop contains a `meta.yaml` file and a directory for each step:
+Create a new directory containing a `meta.yaml` file and a directory for each
+step:

 ```
 my_workshop/